Employment Law

 According to the Americans with Disabilities Act (ADA), “no covered entity shall discriminate against a qualified individual on the basis of disability in regard to job application procedures, the hiring, advancement, or discharge of employees, employee compensation, job training, and other terms, conditions, and privileges of employment.”Although society has made significant strides regarding the treatment of individuals with disabilities, some employers still discriminate or fail to provide reasonable accommodations for employees with disabilities or illnesses.
 In fact, this is one of the most common forms of employment discrimination, especially when the disability is “invisible.”

 At King & Siegel LLP, we firmly believe that disability discrimination should never happen.
-That’s why we are committed to helping clients take action against employers who break anti-discrimination laws.
+That’s why our Los Angeles disability discrimination attorneys are committed to helping clients take action against employers who break anti-discrimination laws.
 We know that all too often, supervisors and managers only make the most minimal efforts to provide necessary accommodations before eventually terminating or retaliating against employees with disabilities.
-If you have been unjustly denied proper accommodations, have lost your job, or been denied benefits because of a disability, then know that the law is on your side.

 DISABILITY & ACCOMMODATION LAWS IN CALIFORNIA